kentcdodds/rebase-and-merge-test/README.md

 There will likely be a lot of PRs and failed attempts on this repository.

-This is for reals working!!
+This is for real reals working!!